juliarezender/ecoleta/README.md

-Ecoleta is a project made at Next Level Week, video classes taught by the Rocketseat team.
+Ecoleta is a project made during Next Level Week, the video classes were taught by the Rocketseat team.

-In this classes was possible to learn about JavaScrip, HTML, CSS, and also SQL.
+In this classes it was possible to learn about JavaScrip, HTML, CSS, and also SQL.

-This project is the result of this lessons.
+The project is the result of this lessons.

-Ecoleta is, basically, a website to people find places near them to discart recyclable materials.
+Ecoleta is a website that aims to direct people that want to destinate their recyclable trash to its proper destination.
-Also the website allows people register new places to discart recyclable materials, and at this page the person could select what kind of material could be discart.
+Also, the website allows people register new places to discard recyclable materials and specify what kind of material could be discarded.